macdonst/enhance-workshop-codemash/docs/module04-api-design.md

 ```

-Now we have the data we want lets finish this resume with some styles.
+Now we have the data we want lets finish this résumé with some styles.
 The data list needs a little work.
 Lets make a component `<data-list>` to apply the styles to: